-There are no obstacles to buying a property in Italy as a foreigner.
+There are virtually no obstacles to buying a property in Italy as a foreigner, with the exception of a handful of countries.
 However, it is a different process to most other countries, but protects the buyer more than in other places.
 If you are using a legal, registered agent then you should have few problems.
 If it is a private purchase then make sure you understand anything you are signing.
 By law you must have a translation (on the pain of nullity) if you don’t speak Italian.

 There are usually three steps involved in buying a property in Italy.
 The only one required by law is the final act of rogito, which is signed by all parties in the presence of a notaio, a legal representative of the State who is impartial and works for both parties involved.
 If your Italian is not fluent you must have a translator for the signing of the act.
 It is the equivalent of the ‘completion’ under English law, and from that moment on the legal ownership of the property is passed to the buyer.